 In addition to drawing on internal expertise in this area, the Institute cooperates with leading experts in the field, and maintains an expert database for this purpose, including a specific roster for corrections experts.

 Examples of support provided to justice sector institutions over the years are:

 - provision of training and advisory services on the design, delivery and institutionalisation of human rights education at training institutions for justice professionals

 - training for justice sector institution staff to perform their duties in compliance with relevant human rights standards and instruments, including through trainers of trainers and on-site trainings

 - supporting and developing means and strategies for efficient cooperation among justice institutions and within the criminal justice chain, from a human rights perspective

 - support to internal monitoring and evaluation initiatives

-- Development of manuals and guidelines for the work of law enforcement and criminal justice institutions;
+- development of human rights-compliant manuals and guidelines for the work of law enforcement and criminal justice institutions

-- Leadership training and advice on strategic development for justice sector institutions; and
+- leadership training and advice on strategic development for justice sector institutions

-For more information generally about the Institute’s cooperation with administration of justice institutions, please contact:
+For more information about the Institute’s cooperation with administration of justice institutions, please contact: